How do you know if a translation is correct?

 5. Create a quality control method which is tested and ensures that translations are checked over and over again by correctly qualified and experienced people.
 Many companies have translations completed, reviewed by a third party editor and then returned to the client.
 We think that this may not be the best approach.
 We try to give our translators a sense of “ownership” of their work.
 The work is proof read and reviewed by a second translator, re-checked by the original translator and any linguistic issues are discussed and settled before sending the finalised translation to our client.
 If translations are formatted for desktop publishing or web usage, then we always make sure they are reviewed again in their new setting just in case any errors have occurred in reformatting or can be picked up by fresh eyes.
 You may be surprised at how many final changes are made to a text just before publication!

-If you need a quote, more information about our translation services or have a tricky linguistic question we’d love to hear from you.
+If you need a quote, more information about our translation services or have a tricky linguistic question, we’d love to hear from you via our contact page.